Broderbund: History

 Broderbund's The Print Shop software produced signs and greeting cards.
 Broderbund started discussions with Unison World about creating an MS-DOS version.
 The two companies could not agree on a contract, but Unison World developed a product with similar function and a similar user interface.
-Broderbund sued for infringement of their copyright.
+Broderbund sued for infringement of its copyright.
 Brøderbund v.
 Unison (1986) became a landmark case in establishing that the look and feel of a software product could be subject to copyright protection.

 The company turned down what Gary Carlston later described as "the worldwide rights to Tetris for $50,000".
 Sierra On-Line and Broderbund ended merger discussions in March 1991.
 By that year Brøderbund had about $50 million in revenue, and 25% share of the education market.
 Carmen Sandiego had been its first internally developed product, but the company now developed most of its software; Doug Carlston stated that Brøderbund needed "to control our own sources, to control our future".
 After an unsuccessful initial public offering in 1987, the company executed a private placement for 20% of shares with Jostens.
 Broderbund became a public company in November 1991 with the NASDAQ symbol BROD.
 When it went public The Print Shop comprised 33% of total revenue, and the Carmen Sandiego series 26%.
 After considering another merger with Electronic Arts in 1994, Brøderbund stock price and market capitalization climbed to $72.50 per share by September 1995, and then fell steadily because of continued losses for several years.

 The early and mid-1990s saw a video game industry trend of consolidation of development and publishing companies, as rising development costs and pressure from large retailers put pressure on smaller companies.
 Brøderbund acquired PC Globe in July 1992.
 It attempted to purchase The Learning Company in 1995, but was outbid by SoftKey, who purchased The Learning Company for US$606 million in cash and then adopted its name.
-By 1992, Broberbund had sold 13 million copies of all its softwares.
+By 1992, Broberbund had sold 13 million copies of its software titles.